Johnny Belinda (Shell Presents)

-"Johnny Belinda" was a 1959 Australian TV adaptation of the 1940 play by Elmer Harris which had been filmed in 1948.
+"Johnny Belinda" is a 1959 Australian television adaptation of the 1940 play by Elmer Harris which had been filmed in 1948.
 It was the first "live" one hour drama on commercial television in Australia.

 It was shown live on 4 April 1959 in Sydney, recorded and shown later in Melbourne.
-Australian TV drama was relatively rare at the time.
+Australian television drama was relatively rare at the time.

 The play was the first episode of Shell Presents, a regular series of Australian dramas.

 Plot

 In Nova Scotia, a deaf mute girl is raped.